koalaman/shellcheck/shellcheck.1.md

 :   Don't try to look for .shellcheckrc configuration files.

+--rcfile\ RCFILE

+:   Prefer the specified configuration file over searching for one
+    in the default locations.

 **-o**\ *NAME1*[,*NAME2*...],\ **--enable=***NAME1*[,*NAME2*...]

 :   Enable optional checks.
 The special name *all* enables all of them.